qor/doc/helpers/sorting.md

          //    }
 ```

-## Qor Support

-[QOR](http://getqor.com) is architected from the ground up to accelerate development and deployment of Content Management Systems, E-commerce Systems, and Business Applications and as such is comprised of modules that abstract common features for such systems.

-Although Sorting could be used alone, it works very nicely with QOR - if you have requirements to manage your application's data, be sure to check QOR out!

 ### Sorting GORM-backend Models

 After enable sorting modes for [GORM](https://github.com/jinzhu/gorm) models, [QOR Admin](../chapter2/setup.md) will automatically enable the sorting feature for the resource.